The rioting destroyed or damaged over 1,000 buildings in the Los Angeles area. The estimated cost of the damages was over $1 billion.

 March 4, 1991 - Holliday delivers the tape to local television station KTLA.

-March 7, 1991 - Rodney King is released without being charged.
+March 7, 1991 - King is released without being charged.

 March 15, 1991 - Sergeant Stacey Koon and officers Laurence Michael Powell, Timothy Wind, and Theodore Briseno are indicted by a Los Angeles grand jury in connection with the beating.

-May 10, 1991 - A grand jury refuses to indict seventeen officers who stood by at the King beating and did nothing.
+May 10, 1991 - A grand jury refuses to indict 17 officers who stood by at the King beating and did nothing.

 November 26, 1991 - Superior Court Judge Stanley Weisberg orders the trial of the four officers charged in the King beating moved to Simi Valley.

-April 29 1992 - The four white LAPD officers are acquitted of beating King.
+April 29, 1992 - The four white LAPD officers are acquitted of beating King.
 Riots start at the intersection of Florence and Normandie in South Central Los Angeles.
 Reginald Denny, a white truck driver, is pulled from his truck and beaten.
 A news helicopter captures the beating on videotape.
-Governor Pete Wilson declares a state of emergency and calls in National Guard troops.
+Mayor Tom Bradley declares a state of emergency, and Governor Pete Wilson calls in National Guard troops.

 May 3, 1992 - Over 1,100 Marines, 600 Army soldiers, and 6,500 National Guard troops patrol the streets of Los Angeles.

-August 4, 1992 - A federal grand jury returns indictments against Koon, Powell, Wind, and Briseno on the charge of violating the civil rights of Rodney King.
+August 4, 1992 - A federal grand jury returns indictments against Koon, Powell, Wind and Briseno on the charge of violating the civil rights of King.

 February 25, 1993 - The trial begins.

-April 16, 1993 - The federal jury convicts Koon and Powell on one charge of violating King's civil rights.
+April 17, 1993 - The federal jury convicts Koon and Powell of violating King’s civil rights.
 Wind and Briseno are found not guilty.
 No disturbances follow the verdict.

-August 4, 1993 - U.S. District Court Judge John Davies sentences both Sergeant Stacey Koon and Officer Laurence Powell to 30 months in prison for violating King's civil rights.
-Powell is found guilty of violating King's constitutional right to be free from an arrest made with "unreasonable force."
-Ranking officer Stacey Koon is convicted of permitting the civil rights violation to occur.
+August 4, 1993 - US District Court Judge John Davies sentences both Sergeant Koon and Officer Powell to 30 months in prison for violating King’s civil rights.
+Powell is found guilty of violating King’s constitutional right to be free from an arrest made with “unreasonable force.”
+Ranking officer Koon is convicted of permitting the civil rights violation to occur.

-June 17, 2012 - Rodney King is found dead in the swimming pool of his Rialto, California home.
+June 17, 2012 - Rodney King, 47, is found dead in the swimming pool of his Rialto, California, home.